The radiation field on product cones: Introduction

-We set $P_{\sigma} = \hat{N}(L)$ where $\hat{N}$ is the reduced normal operator, i.e., the family of operators on $\mf$ obtained by the Mellin transform in the normal variable $\rho$.
-We set $\us$ and $\fs$ to be the Mellin transforms of $u$ and $f''$, so that $\us$ solves
+We then set $P_{\sigma} = \hat{N}(L)$ where $\hat{N}$ is the reduced normal operator, i.e., the family of operators on $\mf$ obtained by the Mellin transform in the normal variable $\rho$.
+We set $\us$ and $\fs$ to be the Mellin transforms of $u$ and $f'$, so that $\us$ solves

-In general, one would expect additional correction terms, but the dilation invariance of the model problem simplifies the argument considerably.
+In general, one would expect additional correction terms, but the dilation invariance of the model problem simplifies the argument considerably and accounts for the absence of logarithmic terms in the expansion in Theorem~\ref{thm:main-thm}.
 We show that we can propagate regularity from the past ``radial points'' of $P_{\sigma}$ to the future ones.
-Away from the conic singularity, this argument is contained in the previous papers~\cite{BVW1, BVW2, vasy:microlocal}; the main missing piece is the propagation near the conic singularity (which we will prove in Section~\ref{sec:prop-sing-bound}).
+Away from the conic singularity, this argument is contained in the previous papers~\cite{BVW1, BVW2, vasy:microlocal}; the main missing piece is the propagation near the conic singularity (proved in Section~\ref{sec:prop-sing}).
 This argument shows that $P_{\sigma}$ is Fredholm on variable-order Sobolev-type spaces and $P_{\sigma}^{-1}$ has finitely many poles in any horizontal strip.
 In fact, the poles of $P_{\sigma}^{-1}$ can be identified with the resonances of the corresponding hyperbolic cone.

-Once these pieces are in place, the argument from the prequel~\cite{BVW2} proves the main theorem.
-Since that argument simplifies slightly in the product context, we provide a sketch of it below (Section~\ref{sec:proof-theorem}).
+Once these pieces are in place, we can adapt the argument from the prequel~\cite{BVW2} to prove the main theorem.
+As parts of it are somewhat more complicated in the present context, we provide a sketch of that argument below (Section~\ref{sec:proof-theor-refth}).

-The next four sections are ``preliminaries'' to the main analysis contained in Sections~\ref{sec:prop-sing}, \ref{sec:prop-sing-bound}, and \ref{sec:proof-theorem}.
-Section~\ref{sec:basics-b-geometry} provides a brief review of the geometry of manifolds with corners and asymptotic expansions on them.
-Section~\ref{sec:conic-geometry} provides an introduction to the specific geometry we consider, while Section~\ref{sec:pseud-oper} presents the pseudodifferential calculi employed.
-Section~\ref{sec:functional-analysis} develops the function spaces in which the various arguments take place.
+Section~\ref{sec:conic-geometry} provides an introduction to the specific geometry we consider, and Section~\ref{sec:basics-bl-geometry} provides a brief review of the geometry of manifolds with corners and asymptotic expansions on them.
+We discuss the model operators we consider in Section \ref{sec:operators}, then in Section~\ref{sec:pseud-oper} we present the pseudodifferential calculi employed.
+Section~\ref{sec:funct-spac-wavefr} develops the function spaces in which the various arguments take place.
+Sections~\ref{sec:prop-sing-bulk} and~\ref{sec:prop-sing} then establish the key propagation of singularities results we need to prove the main theorem in Section~\ref{sec:proof-theor-refth}.

-In the propagation arguments (and in the choice of coordinates in Section~\ref{sec:conic-geometry}), we aim to match as closely as possible the notation of Melrose--Vasy--Wunsch~\cite{MVW} to make reference to arguments easier.
-We further adopt the conventions that $\lap$ is a non-negative operator, $D = \frac{1}{i}\pd$, $m$ typically represents the order of a differential (or pseudodifferential) operator, and $\ell$ typically represents an index (or multi-index) for growth or decay.